cb0806151/pennyauctionv2/README.md

 - change structure to only fetch balance when opening wallet dropdown
 - show loading bar when depositing funds
 - fix text glitch when the bidder joins a contract

-record the rest of the demo video
+- record the rest of the demo video

+Post-competition

+3/15/2021
+- fix readme instructions
+- switch to ETH for `./reach devnet` testing

 </p>
 </details>
 <details><summary>Edgecases</summary>